Do we need to use tools to train dogs?

 Taking the time to build a healthier relationship with a dog will solve most of the bad behaviours.
 That time could be six weeks or six months or even a year and the reality may be that it may take even longer but every quality moment spent with your dog is a step forward.

-Quality time is not just that the dog lives with human, although it does help that’s not all.
-For the time to be considered as quality time, dogs need to be healthy and in a positive, happy mindset.
-If not, the dog will be stressed and unhappy.
-For the dog to be healthy and happy, you need to fulfil your dog’s needs.
+Quality time is not just that the dog lives with a human, although it does help that’s not all.
+For the time to be considered quality time, dogs need to be healthy and in a positive, happy mindset.
+If not, will cause the dog to get stressed and get unhappy.
+For the dog to be healthy and happy, you need to fulfill your dog’s needs.